Bradford Synagogue: History

-Aged 28 and with a Rabbinic diploma, he was appointed as the first Rabbi in Bradford in 1873, being welcomed by the community at a general meeting on 31 October of that year.
+Aged 28 and with a Rabbinic diploma, Strauss was appointed as the first rabbi in Bradford in 1873, and was welcomed by the community at a general meeting on 31 October of that year.
 Rabbi Strauss led the community from 1873 to 1922.

 The decline of the local Jewish community meant that the synagogue faced financial difficulties and a meeting was held in June 2009 where the community agreed to the sale of its building as “a very last resort”.

 Subsequent to this meeting funding was secured that enabled the community to continue using the current building.

 This was supported by the local Muslim community.